YofhiFauda/YofhiFauda/Readme.md

 ### SKill
 - Building Mobile Apps with Flutter
-- Native Development with Kotlin for Android
+- Android Native Development with Kotlin
-- Design User Interface Using Figma and Adobe XD
+- Design User Interface Using Figma
 - Sqlite and Firebase to integrate cloud and data storage features
 - Git for version control allows me to work in an efficient and organized team.